Bosch-0/Project-Muggle/README.md

 <details>
    <summary> Version 0.2 </summary>

-Version 0.2 will focuss on adding additional features to the basic create wallet flow.
-Examples include external signer wallet option and descriptor imports for watch only wallets.
+Version 0.2 will focus on adding additional features to the basic create wallet flow.
+Examples include external signer wallet create option and descriptor imports for watch only wallets.
 [Link](https://www.figma.com/file/4dO1LqPY0WAgp5d1Bz3U8j/Bitcoin-Core-Designs?node-id=158%3A0)to active design work.

 </details>

 ### CoinControl
+CoinControl in Bitcoin Core, and Bitcoin wallets in general, is still considered to be an advanced user option.
+The primary barrier preventing CoinControl being usable by less experienced users is bad UX.
+CoinControl is an important part of using Bitcoin in order to manage funds and protect your privacy.
+Project Muggle will be working on making CoinControl more simplified for end users and integrating our learnings into the Bitcoin Core GUI.

 [Some great discussions](https://github.com/BitcoinDesign/Guide/issues/22) and work is happening over at the Bitcoin Design community on improving CoinControl UX.
-Will be implementing these insights from here into the GUI's current coin control UI/UX.
+Project Muggle will be contributing insights to this discussion which will result in a better CoinControl UX for Bitcoin Core as well as the wider Bitcoin ecosystem.

 ### Hardware wallet intergration
-This will likely occur in parallel to v2.0 of the create wallet designs which integrates HWW UI when creating a wallet.
-This will include things like signing tx's within the GUI using a hardware wallet.
+project Muggle will be desiging UI/UX for hardware wallet intergration in the GUI.
+Bitcoin Core is approaching external signers in a different way to other hardware wallets so a novel UI/UX is required.
+This will likely occur in parallel to v0.2 of the create wallet designs which integrates HWW UI when creating a wallet.
+This will include creating a wallet with an external signer and external signing using  the GUI using a hardware wallet.
+This is still a [WIP](https://github.com/bitcoin-core/gui/pull/4) on the techincal side but active design work will begin soon.

 ### Multisig